- Microsoft Excel users use arrow keys to navigate their spreadsheets.

 For example, pressing the down arrow key will select the next cell down from the one selected, which will eventually scroll the sheet downwards.

-However, some Excel users have said in forum posts that they cannot move from cell to cell by pressing their keyboards’ arrow keys.
+However, some Excel users have said in forum posts that arrow keys not working in excel, namely, they cannot move from cell to cell by pressing their keyboards’ arrow keys.

 Instead, the spreadsheet just scrolls straight down, up, left, or right when they press the arrow keys much the same as when pressing the scroll bars’ buttons.